JonKing93/DASH/Tutorials/psm/estimate.md

 # Estimate Proxies

 One of the benefits of PSM objects is that they all share a common interface.
-This interface allows you to estimate proxies for *any* PSM using the same command: "PSM.estimate".
+This interface allows you to estimate proxies for *any* PSM using the command "PSM.estimate".
 To call this command, use the following syntax:
 ```matlab
 Y = PSM.estimate(X, psmObject)
 ```